 And now for something completely different…

-This bicycle was hand built right here in Edmonton by Jim Moulden who initially worked building Proctor Townsend bicycles before going out on his own and found The Hardcore Bicycle Shop which has now been in business for over 20 years.
+This bicycle was hand built right here in Edmonton by Jim Moulden who initially worked building Proctor Townsend bicycles before going out on his own and founded The Hardcore Bicycle Shop which has now been in business for over 20 years.
 Jim retired from the bike business many years ago.

 It is a wonderfully made steel bicycle that is unbelievably light at 23 pounds nekkid and isvery responsive… came to as a flat bar winter “beater” and I fitted it out with drop bars, new wheels, and an eight speed drive train and have used it on and off the road and even used it for a century ride.